mikekatz04/BOWIE/README.rst

 In order to properly create waveforms with ctypes, you will need complex, gsl, and math c libraries.
 For installing gsl, refer to https://www.gnu.org/software/gsl/ or install it through anaconda.

+``gwsnrcalc`` is also required.
+This will install automatically with pip install or setup.py.

 Installation
 =============